 More behind the scenes information on breaking news and more bold inspired solutions for America.

-Hour two, where there is a vacancy on the Supreme Court, and Anthony Kennedy is retired.
+There is a vacancy on the Supreme Court and Anthony Kennedy is retired.

 It's so predictable.

-Just like, you know, everything that we've been watching with Sarah Sanders and Pam Bondi and Secretary Nielsen, and even attacking Baron Trump and even going after uh Don Jr.'s little girl, a four-year-old named Chloe, the president's granddaughter.
+Just like, you know, everything that we've been watching with Sarah Sanders and Pam Bondi and Secretary Nielsen and even attacking Baron Trump and even going after Don Jr.'s little girl, a four-year-old named Chloe, the president's granddaughter.

 That's how bad it's gotten.

-Never mind the regular attacks on Melania Trump, our first lady and the first daughter of Anka Trump.
+Never mind the regular attacks on Melania Trump, a first lady and the first daughter of Anka Trump.

 But this election now just got even bigger.